qixuxiang/weather_spider/README.md

 # weather_spider
-crwal weather data and save it to csv file
+crawl weather data and save it to csv file